Murders of Annette Cooper and Todd Schultz: Background and initial events

-Investigation
+Investigation and trials

 Cooper's stepfather, Dale Johnston, had been known to be opposed to the couple's engagement.
 Rumors had spread that Johnston had molested Annette; these were denied by Johnston, Sarah, and Michelle.
 Logan police and prosecutors focused on Johnston as their primary suspect immediately, although there were reliable witnesses whose accounts disputed their theory of the crime, which was that Johnston had killed and dismembered the couple at the Johnston farm, then bagged the body parts and transported them to the river and the cornfield.

-Arrest and trial of Dale Johnston

-Johnston was arrested in September of 1983.
-He was tried before a panel of three judges, including Joseph Cirigliano of Lorain County and Michael Corrigan of Cuyahoga County, with James E. Stillwell of Hocking County presiding.

-The prosecution's theory was that Johnston was in love with his stepdaughter and killed her and her fiance in a jealous rage.
-The prosecution failed to disclose the testimony of witnesses who could have placed the murder at the cornfield, rather than at the Johnston farm, and the panel allowed evidence that had been obtained through hypnosis to be presented.

-The panel convicted Johnston in March of 1984 and sentenced him to death.
-His execution was scheduled for October 4, 1984.
-In June of 1984, a stay was granted.
+Johnston was arrested in September 1983.
+He was tried before a panel of three judges, comprising Joseph Cirigliano of Lorain County and Michael Corrigan of Cuyahoga County, with James E. Stillwell of Hocking County presiding.
+The prosecution's theory was that Johnston was in love with his stepdaughter and killed her and her fiancé in a jealous rage.
+The prosecution failed to disclose the statements of witnesses who could have placed the murder at the cornfield, rather than at the Johnston farm, and the panel allowed evidence that had been obtained through hypnosis to be presented.
+The panel convicted Johnston in March 1984 and sentenced him to death.
+His execution was scheduled for October 4, 1984, but a stay was granted in June 1984.

 Second trial

-In October of 1988, the Ohio Supreme Court ordered a new trial based on evidence the prosecution had withheld and improper admittance of testimony that should not have been allowed.
-The decision, written by Ralph S. Locker, said the Johnston's rights had been violated by the prosecution's decision to withhold exculpatory information from the defense.
+In October 1988, the Ohio Supreme Court ordered a new trial based on evidence the prosecution had withheld and improper admittance of testimony that should not have been allowed.
+The decision, written by Ralph S. Locher, said that Johnston's rights had been violated by the prosecution's decision to withhold exculpatory information from the defense.
 In 1990 the Franklin County Court of Appeals ruled that much of the evidence presented in the first trial could not be used in the second trial, and the case was dismissed.
-Johnston was released in May of 1990.
-Many in Logan still believed him guilty.
+Johnston was released in May 1990, but many in Logan still believed him guilty.

-2008 arrests
+Subsequent events and 2008 arrests

-In September 2008, two men confessed to the crime and were arrested.

-In December of 2008, Chester McKnight pled guilty and received two life sentences.

-Kenneth Linscott of Logan pled guilty to misdemeanor abuse of a corpse, received time served, and was released.

-Rape or intended rape and escaping detection for those crimes were specified as motives for the murders in the indictment.